wmyers/wmyers.github.io/_posts/technical/2015-05-12-Deploying-an-angular-fullstack-app-with-mongoDB-to-AWS-EC2-free-tier.md

 With the Mongo stuff, the post also concurred with others I had read, and it was essentially a condensed version of fuller instructions in the [official MongoDB docs](http://docs.mongodb.org/ecosystem/platforms/amazon-ec2/).
 NB because I had read up on EBS volumes in the [AWS setup link](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html) I was able to understand the MongoDB documentation better.

 The Mongo docs recommend separate pre-allocated EBS volumes for the best MongoDB install.
-If you are using the free tier then this is not really an option, the IOPS range sin't high enough.
+If you are using the free tier then this is not really an option, the IOPS range isn't high enough.
 The Colombian post just installs the Mongo directories in `/var/lib/mongo/`.
 But it useful to understand the difference between the 'free tier' approach and a better setup for Mongo when you are eventually scaling up.

 So finally I had the dist files pushed to the server repo and then deployed from there to a `www` folder, and I had MongoDB up and running on the server.
 What next?
 Those environment variables again...